SwarnaD/final-project-signpost/docs/phase3/PB.md

 Size: 1
 #### Story Narrative
-As a club coordinator I want to be able to create a club so that it is visible to the students of UofT until the academic semester ends.
+As a group coordinator I want to be able to advertise group events in a manner that allows me to reach out to potentially interested students at UofT.
 #### Acceptance Criteria
-Given an idea to create a club when school starts then I want students interested in my club to view and join it until the school year ends.
+Given that I am an administrating member of a group at UofT, I can post events and information and have it reach students likely to be interested.

 ======
 Priority: 1

 Size: 1
 #### Story Narrative
-As a sailing aficionado I want to blacklist certain events so that I only view sailing related events.
+As someone who has no interest in certain topics, I want to be able to blacklist topics so that I do not see any events related to them.
 #### Acceptance Criteria
-Given any existing event for a user when a tag or club is blocked then notifications for any events from them are blocked.
+Given that I do not want to see events from certain topics or groups, I can blacklist them so they no longer show up on my feed.
+I can also manage this blacklist.

 ======